tage64/chess-cli/README.md

 ### Running in Development Environment

-Install the virtual environment with:
+nstall the virtual environment with:
 ```Bash
 $ poetry install
 ```